Jesse Solomon (musician): Solo career

+Jesse, Matt and Craig then went on to perform and record as ManAtomic playing guitar driven instrumental music.
+A long time dream of Solomon's was reached when the band released their album, "Fingerprints" on vinyl.

+Solomon is working on his second solo album while performing as a hired gun and teaching Master Classes.

 Teaching

 In 1996, Solomon formed the Academy of Guitar in Fort Collins, Colorado.
 At first housed in a rented space, the academy was later moved to Solomon’s house.
-In 2003, Solomon moved the academy to a separate location, which houses various rooms for private lessons as well as a performing area called the Showcase Room.
-Solomon manages the school, which has several guitar, bass and drum instructors.
-Academy students regularly perform at the Showcase Room and have played at the annual New West Fest in Fort Collins.
+In 2003, Solomon moved the academy to a separate location, which housed various rooms for private lessons as well as a performing area called the Showcase Room.
+Solomon managed the school, which had several guitar, bass and drum instructors.
+Academy students would regularly perform at the Showcase Room and played at the annual New West Fest in Fort Collins.
 Over 1,000 students have been taught at the Academy of Guitar.
-Among its most notable graduates are two members of Fort Collins-based band Tickle Me Pink.
+Among its most notable students, were members of Fort Collins-based band Tickle Me Pink.
+In 2015, Solomon moved back to his custom home studio and focused on guitar instruction.
+He has also provided his knowledge to students from all over the world as a panelist and instructor with various online music platforms and educational facilities.

 Personal life

 Solomon married wife Stacy in 1994.
 They have raised Stacy’s two children from a previous marriage and have one daughter together.